tymancjo/Current-Density-Analyzer/README.md

 You should be good to go!
 If something is not working – let me know!

+# Usage - this shows the  old screenshots - will be updated!
 Run the app:
 ***Please note that the screenshots are from previous version of the app.
 Current one have options for 3 phase analysis.
 But for information purposes should be just fine***
 1. Navigate to the directory where you unzipped the app files:
 ![Folder with App](readme_img/92.png)